Hooks

 session-init | SessionStart | Initialize session state and load configuration |

-dev-rules-reminder | UserPromptSubmit | Remind developers of project rules before each prompt |
+rules-reminder | UserPromptSubmit | Remind developers of project rules (every 4th prompt) |

 privacy-block | PreToolUse | Block access to sensitive files (.env, .pem, SSH keys) |